-5 Plastic Surgery Myths Debunked: Separating Fact From Fiction
+5 Plastic Surgery Myths Debunked: Separating Fact from Fiction

 Plastic surgery is often misunderstood, surrounded by myths and misconceptions that deter people from considering it.
 Let's uncover the truth behind five common plastic surgery myths and shed light on what this transformative medical field is really about.

 Plastic surgery is a topic that continues to fascinate and sometimes polarize.
 While more people are embracing the benefits of cosmetic and reconstructive surgery, misconceptions about plastic surgery persist.
-Whether it's due to sensationalized media portrayals or outdated stereotypes, these myths can often discourage people from making informed decisions.
-Let’s debunk five common plastic surgery myths and set the record straight.
+These myths can often discourage people from making informed decisions, whether due to sensationalized media portrayals or outdated stereotypes.

+Dr. Vipul Nanda, Chief- Cosmetic & Plastic Surgery, Artemis Hospital, Gurgaon, debunked five common plastic surgery myths.

 Myth 1: Plastic Surgery Is Only About Vanity